kxgames/glooey/docs/composing_widgets.rst

 absolutely any way we like.
 It follows that you should only write widgets like this when none of the existing containers do what you want, or when you're making a new container.
 (Hopefully neither scenario is common.)
-Writing LabeledCheckbox like this is overkill because it basically means writing a poor-man's version of HBox.
+Writing ``LabeledCheckbox`` like this is overkill because it basically means writing a poor-man's version of `HBox`.
 But we're going to do it anyway, and hopefully you'll find it easy to apply the ideas in this example to widgets that might need them more: